encoredev/encore/docs/primitives/cron-jobs.md

 For these use cases, Encore provides full support for [Cron expressions](https://en.wikipedia.org/wiki/Cron) by using the `Schedule` field instead of the `Every` field.

+Cron expressions allow you to define precise schedules for your tasks, including specific days of the week, specific hours of the day, and more.
+Note that all times are expressed in UTC.

 For example:

 ```go